-Washington State Ski and Snowboard Museum
+Washington State Ski & Snowboard Museum

-Dave Moffett and Dollie & Hugh Armstrong have led the initial work on this exciting project.
-A new 501(c) 3 non-profit has been formed—the Washington State Ski and Snowboard Museum (WSSSM).
-The Ancient Skiers and the NW Ski Museum and Hall of Fame non-profit have both been very supportive of WSSSM and its location on Snoqualmie Pass.
+The Washington State Ski and Snowboard Museum (WSSSM) has been formed and recently received IRS approval as a 501(c) 3 non-profit.
+The Ancient Skiers and the NW Ski Museum & Hall of Fame have both been very supportive of WSSSM and its location on Snoqualmie Pass.